IkarosKappler/plotboilerplate/README.md

   // boolean
   //   If set to true only cssScaleX applies for both dimensions. cssUniformScale               : true,

+  // boolean
+  //   When set to true (default) the canvas will try to use the display's pixel ratio. autoDetectRetina              : true,

   // string
   //   A background color (CSS string) for the canvas.